United Airlines employee accused of directing racial slurs at passenger

 Witnesses also told police that Davano was saying she thought Hughes was on drugs, Smith said.

+A statement from Jasmine Rand, who is representing Hughes along with civil rights attorney Benjamin Crump, said Davano also directly called Hughes a monkey.

-Hughes had gotten off the plane to see whether bags were being unloaded onto the tarmac after her flight home from Michigan in February to George Bush Intercontinental Airport when Davano started yelling at her to come back inside, Smith said.
-Hughes asked for a supervisor and then called police.
+Hughes had gotten off the plane to see whether bags were being unloaded onto the tarmac after her flight to George Bush Intercontinental Airport when Davano started yelling at her to come back inside, Smith said.

+Hughes, who is an actress and the vice president of the nonprofit organization Big Sister Little Sister Mentoring Program, was returning home from a speaking engagement in Michigan on women's empowerment when the incident happened, Rand's statement said.

+Hughes called police after nearby United Airlines employees refused to, the statement said.

+"I’m still in shock.
+I can’t believe this happened," Hughes said in the statement.

+"Tears streamed down my face as she humiliated me," Hughes said, adding she felt "afraid."

-Davano told officers that she did tell Hughes to "stop making monkey shines," but she denied telling her to "stop making monkey faces."
-Two witnesses backed up both of Hughes' accusations, Smith said.
+Davano told officers that she did tell Hughes to "stop making monkey shines," but she denied telling her to "stop making monkey faces," Smith said.
+Witnesses backed up both of Hughes' accusations, said Smith, and some bystanders had attempted to stop Davano, Rand said.

-The misdemeanor charge against Davano has been filed in Houston Municipal Court.

-Davano could not be reached for comment.
-Hughes did not answer a message seeking comment.
+Rand noted that two racial discrimination lawsuits were filed against United Airlines last year.

+In one instance, Nigerian Queen Obioma said she and her children were kicked off a flight after a "white passenger said she smelled too ‘pungent’ to sit beside him," the statement said.
+In the other instance, former NBA player Eric Murdock said after a seat dispute, he was asked if he planned to "lead a boycott" and was met by authorities when he de-boarded.

 A statement from United Airlines said the company was taking steps to begin a termination process for Davano.